 Whenever we’ve been away from the UK for any length of time, the last line of William Blake’s Jerusalem comes to me unbidden and starts looping in my head as the plane circles above a patchwork of luscious green landscape below.
 Continue reading

 Have you ever flown with children?
 Have you ever flown on your own with children?
 Don’t unless you have to.
 It is the curse of the expat wife.
-I remember somebody once asking Mr Incredible what it was like to fly with the kids.
+I remember somebody once asking my husband what it was like to fly with the kids.
 “Oh, it’s no bother”, he replied breezily.
 Yes, that would be because he’s never travelled solo with the children.
 It is a real treat and I would like to share just a few of my highlights with you.
 Continue reading

 So the talk of the town is the cold front that has whipped up here on chilly Cape Town winds.
 Winter is here.